sokenny/cabify/README.md

 ## Checkout class implementation

-A checkout is instanced by passing the store's products and discounts.
+A checkout is instantiated by passing the store's products and discounts.
 The latter is optional.

 ```typescript
 const checkout = new Checkout(products, discounts);